snowdriftcoop/snowdrift/admin-tools/DATABASE-MANAGEMENT.md

 database and remove the unwanted migration files (as well as reset the relevant code).

-## Database management with the sdb.hs tool
+## Database management with the sdc tool

-Our sdb.hs tool has several functions for database management.
+Our sdc tool has several functions for database management.

 **All commands below should be run from your snowdrift project directory.**

+*Add the absolute path to the `dev-tools` sub-directory to your `PATH` environment variable, such as by editing your `~/.bash_profile` and then restarting your shell.*

 ### Resetting or updating your development database